Tabular GANs for uneven distribution: Tabular Data Generation

+\paragraph{Categorical preprocessing.} Categorical variables are converted to one-hot encodings with added noise, and probability distributions are generated via softmax.

-They generate a numerical variable in 2 steps.
-First, generate the value scalar V, then generate the cluster vector U eventually applying tanh.
-Categorical features are generated as a probability distribution over all possible labels with softmax.
-To generate the desired row LSTM \cite{10.1162/neco.1997.9.8.1735} with attention mechanism is used.
-Input for LSTM in each step is random variable z, weighted context vector with previous hidden and embedding vector.
+\paragraph{Generator.} Numerical variables are generated in two steps: first the value scalar $V$, then the cluster vector $U$ with $\tanh$ activation.
+Categorical features are generated as probability distributions over labels via softmax.
+An LSTM~\cite{10.1162/neco.1997.9.8.1735} with attention generates features sequentially.